bilalnurhusien/MedianMaintenance/readme.txt

 Created on: 2013-08-05

 Description:
-Implemented the median maintenance algorithm using max and min heaps.
+Implemented a variant of the median maintenance algorithm using max and min heaps.

 Input File:
 The text file (Median.txt) contains a list of the integers from 1 to 10000